 This model has been extremely popular for years.
 I have used these personally and they absolutely work for any exercise you can think of.
 They do use a dial system to select the weight in 2.5 pound increments.

 This is really cool because with that small weight increment you actually have 15 weight settings that start out at 5lbs and go up to 52.5 pounds.
 This will honestly cover probably 80 percent of you looking for a set.

-It weights are covered in plastic so you definitely can not drop these at all.
-We have dropped them on accident and they didn’t break but, if it’s done enough times say good night to your favorite dumbbells.
+The plates are covered in plastic, so you definitely can not drop these at all.
+We have dropped them on accident and they didn’t break but, if it’s done enough times, you won’t be happy with the results.

 If it happens you can send them into bowflex to get replaced or fixed based on their warranty.